afruizc/blog/blogs/2020-journey-functional-world/README.md

 # My Journey through the functional world

-Despite in a world-wide pandemic, this time at home has been great for personal growth.
+Despite being in a world-wide pandemic, this time at home has been great for personal growth.
 I learned a bit of woodworking, painting and cooking.
 I also learned about functional programming, and I wanted to share some of my thoughts.